erikglee/OSPREY_BIDS/docs/source/installation.rst

 access to the necessary directories.
 This is followed by the path to the container and then the arguments for the primary script to be ran by the container.

+Note: If you are not interested in interacting with this particular interface to OSPREY, which includes BIDS and containerized functionality, consider using OSPREY directly in Matlab following the instructions found `here <https://github.com/schorschinho/osprey>`_.